EsstBananeImEi/prepper-app/FIXES_SUMMARY.md

    - Monitor request timing in debug panel
    - Test image compression effectiveness
    - Verify memory usage with large images

+4. **🔥 PUT Request Testing (CRITICAL):**
+   - Load the home page and monitor Network tab - should see NO PUT requests to `/items/1` or `/items/2`
+   - Navigate to storage list - should see only GET requests initially
+   - Only manual +/- button clicks should trigger PUT requests
+   - Verify no automatic API calls when switching between storage cards

 This comprehensive solution addresses the root causes of the 400 errors and provides robust tools for ongoing monitoring and debugging of API issues.